SYN606/syntharch-dotfiles/README.md

 ⚙️ A modular dotfiles & setup script for Arch Linux — crafted for both penetration testing and personal use.

-🐟 Note: This setup uses Fish Shell as the base shell.
-Please ensure Fish is installed and set as your default shell before use.
+---
+🐟 Note: This setup is for fish shell config so make sure you're confortable using fish shell.

 ---